cemarks/twinfoR/README.md

 This package provides methods for collecting and analyzing data from the Twitter REST APIs.

 ## What this package does
-The goal of this package is to make it very easy to sent user authenticated queries to the [Twitter REST APIs](https://developer.twitter.com/en/docs/api-reference-index), and collect, store, and analyze the response data.
+The goal of this package is to make it very easy to send user authenticated queries to the [Twitter REST APIs](https://developer.twitter.com/en/docs/api-reference-index), and collect, store, and analyze the response data.